lyrx/gotcha/tutorial.md

 So, when you went through the tutorial, please note: I did my best to reach a good level in programming, but I am very sure that I am far from arriving at the optimum.
-This project has been a learning project for me as well, and I tried to improve my skills in functional programming and web programming as much as was possible for me.
-I will be very happy if you profit from this as I could profit from it, and I will make me even happier if your feedback helps me to improve even more.
+This project has been a learning project for me as well, and I tried to improve my skills in functional programming and web programming as much as I could.
+I will be very happy if you profit from this as I could profit from it, and it will make me even happier if your feedback helps me to improve even more.

 ## SBT ##